pyeventsourcing/eventsourcing/docs/topics/projections.rst

 by passing it as an argument to ``save_orm_obj()``.
 Similarly, the method ``delete_orm_obj()`` can be used to delete custom ORM object records.

-The example below works with SQLAlchemy.
-Django is
+This code example shows how it can be done with SQLAlchemy.

 .. code:: python